Growing Into Responsibility

 It clarifies priorities.

-It compresses excuses.
+It cuts through excuses.

-You begin making decisions with someone else in mind—someone who cannot advocate for themselves.
 Over time, your actions begin to align with your values.

 Not because you became perfect.